Nova-Dvorak/BlueArchiver/README.md

 ### In the future

 I hope that I can add more functions into this project, making it a useful tool.
-Also, I may develop this project to learn how to develop programs with multi files.
+Also, I may develop this project to learn how to develop programs with multi files, how to use git, and so on.
 What's more, writing readme in English may be helpful in English learning.

 # How to use